Current Research Projects

 This information could be practice-changing by assisting clinicians with treatment decision-making for individual patients.
 We have shown that the brain network (“connectome”) is significantly altered in patients with CRCI.
 Therefore, we measured the connectome is patients prior to any treatment and demonstrated that these connectome properties could be used in combination with machine learning to predict 1 year post-chemotherapy cognitive impairment with 100% accuracy.

-We will also enroll matched healthy female controls who will be assessed at yoked intervals.
+Additionally, we will enroll matched healthy female controls who will be assessed at yoked intervals.
 We will combine these data with retrospective data we obtained during a prior study for a total sample of 150 in each group.
 Data from healthy controls will be used to determine impairment status in patients with breast cancer and to provide a template of typical connectome organization for comparison.

 We hypothesize that our machine learning model will accurately predict 1 year post- chemotherapy cognitive impairment and that it will be more accurate than a model that includes patient- related and medical variables alone.
 We will also examine longitudinal changes in connectome organization associated with impairment subtypes (i.e. persistent vs. late onset impairment) as well as changes in specific functional networks (e.g. default mode, salience, executive-attention and sensory- motor networks).
 This information will provide novel insights regarding the neural mechanisms of CRCI and may also help us refine our prediction models.